Detailed Review of the COMPASS

 - Writing Essay (e-Write)

-It is important to note that the COMPASS test is also an untimed test, and therefore there is no time pressure to answer questions.
-This is a marked departure from other competitive tests.
-This is because it is only a test to identify the areas that a student must improve on after his admission, and not a test that decides the admission itself.
+It is important to note that this test is an untimed test, and therefore there is no time pressure to answer questions.
+This is a marked departure from other competitive exams because it is only a test to identify the areas that a student must improve on after his admission, and not a test that decides the admission itself.

-The COMPASS tests for skills in four areas, and the questions in each section are different than those in the other sections.
-Here’s a description of the question types in each section:
+Students are tested in four areas and the questions in each section are different than those in the other sections.
+Here is the description of the question types in each section:

 The math section is included to test the student in areas of basic skills, application and analysis.
-Consequently, the questions are based on the grasp of students on performing sequential operations, applying them in different settings and understanding of particular mathematical operations.
-Use of calculators is allowed, and is also provided on screen in case you forget.
-To perform the best in this section, it is important that a sincere effort is made in practicing questions covering all topics.
+Consequently, the questions are based on the grasp of students on performing sequential operations, applying them in different settings and understanding of mathematical operations.
+Use of calculator is allowed and it is also provided on the computer screen in case you forget to bring one.
+To perform well in this section, it is important that a sincere effort is made in practicing questions covering all topics.

 - Writing Skills:

 This section consists of correcting passage(s) and not writing them.
-The motive of including this test in the COMPASS is to assess the skill of a student in
+The motive is to assess the skills of a student in

 - Sentence structure